Inspire Foundation in Malta is looking to recruit a Supply Teacher

 - To provide feedback to parents after the delivery of session/intervention informing them of their child’s performance and passing on any resources/recommendations to ensure continuity of care across all settings;

-- To support school personnel in terms of empowering them through a process of mentoring to be able to ensure that there is a helpful and optimal environment that is autism-friendly and reduces barriers to inclusion.
-Support is also provided by creating an appropriate mode of communication, a consistent system of expectations and reinforcement to shape behaviour and independent functioning where applicable;
+- To support parents and other professionals in terms of empowering them through a process of mentoring to be able to ensure that there is a helpful and optimal environment which reduces barriers to inclusion.
+Support is also provided by creating an appropriate mode of communication, a consistent system of expectations and reinforcement to shape behaviour and independent functioning where applicable.

-Inspire provides a holistic range of services and programs to children and adults with a disability.
+Inspire provides a holistic range of services and programmes to children and adults with a disability.